 One of ADVSD’s primary goals is to prevent people from having to leave their home when it’s not necessary.
 There are a variety of resources available to help people who need assistance while living in their own homes.

-Calling the Aging, Disability Resource Connection Helpline is one of the best places to start for seniors (older people), and people with disabilities who need in-home services.
+Calling the Aging, Disability Resource Connection Helpline is one of the best places to start for seniors (older individuals), and people with disabilities who need in-home services.
 Call (503) 988-3646 and a specialist will guide you to the appropriate resource.

 What services help pay for help at home?